Preventing the risk of malnutrition

 Start of care

-Akossiwavi, Akossiwa, Kossi live with their parents, both farmers.
+Akossiwavi, Akossiwa and Kossi live with their parents, both farmers.
 They have four brothers and sisters.
 The family had limited means, and their mom did not produce enough milk to breastfeed the three children.
-We supported them with regular donations of artificial milk, and the triplets are now weaned.
+We supported them with regular donations of artificial milk.
 We continue to see them regularly and provide health care whenever they fall sick.

 June 18th, 2021